mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-So, yes I did sleep better last night and yes, the headache is gone but given how terrible I felt [yesterday](javascript:flick('tue');) I am taking today off training.
+So, yes I did sleep better last night and yes, the headache is gone but given how terrible I felt [yesterday](javascript:flick('tue');) I am taking today off training and the internet too.

-The sensation of a rock in my show is still there even though I walk around the house barefoot.
+The sensation of a rock in my shoe is still there even though I walk around the house barefoot.

 <!---->
 ## THURSDAY DEC 31 ☁️